Allister Bain

-Allister Bain (born January 1932) is a Grenadian television and film actor and theatre playwright and screenwriter, who moved to the UK in 1958.
+Allister Bain (born 13 January 1932) is a Grenadian retired actor, playwright, and screenwriter, who moved to the UK in 1958.
 A veteran of British performing arts, his TV appearances include roles in Us Girls, Vanity Fair, Bugs, Doctor Who and Waking the Dead.
-On the stage Bain has appeared in plays by Derek Walcott, Earl Lovelace, Michael Abbensetts, Noël Coward, and William Shakespeare, among many others.
+On the stage, Bain has appeared in plays by Derek Walcott, Earl Lovelace, Michael Abbensetts, Noël Coward, and William Shakespeare, among many others.

 Biography

-Bain was born in January 1932 in the sovereign state and island country of Grenada, located north-west of Trinidad and Tobago, north-east of Venezuela, and south-west of Saint Vincent and the Grenadines in the Caribbean.
+Allister Bain was born in January 1932 in the sovereign state and island country of Grenada, located north-west of Trinidad and Tobago, north-east of Venezuela, and south-west of Saint Vincent and the Grenadines in the Caribbean.
 In 1958, Allister moved to England, having taught Dorothy Dandridge to limbo for the film Island in the Sun (1957).

 Sometime before the start of his career, Bain was in charge of his own dance troupe, the Bee Wee Ballet of Grenada, whose performances were some of the first that contributed to the birth of what became the Notting Hill Carnival.

+From the 1970s, Bain appeared on stage in many notable productions.
+In 1978, he was in the original cast of Michael McMillan's play The School Leaver, which was produced at the Royal Court Theatre's Young Writers' Festival.
+In the 1990 production of Winsome Pinnock's play Leave Taking at the Lyric, Hammersmith, Bain played the role of Broderick.

-Bain has written a number of plays during his career.
-His first, 2001 People, was written in 2001.
-His play Effie May debuted in 2005 when Bain was 70 years old, Catalysta in 2008, and Pardon My Simplicity in January 2012 (Rosemary Branch Theatre).
+Bain has also written a number of plays during his career.
+His first play, 2001 People, was written in 2001. when he was 70 years old, His play Effie May debuted at Oval House Theatre in 2005, when Bain was 70 years old, Catalysta in 2008 (also at the Oval House), and Pardon My Simplicity in January 2012 (Rosemary Branch Theatre).
 He is also the author of One Slice of History (Good Vibes Records & Music Ltd, December 2012).

+Bain's memoir, The French Cashew Tree, was launched at New Beacon Books, at an evening event hosted by broadcaster Alex Pascall in November 2017.